non-clinical jobs for occupational therapists

 • “How is that person used to seeing data presented?”

-• “What can we do to present the data in that way?”
+• “What can we do to present the data in the most useful way?”

-And that’s really why I wrote this article.
-To create a resource for OTs who want to do more to be able to do exactly that.
-So that when they crave change, they can embrace their OT roots and find fulfilling, meaningful work that blends their many talents with healthcare’s biggest needs.
+And that’s really why we wrote this article.
+To create a resource for OTs so that when they crave change, they can embrace their OT roots and find fulfilling, meaningful work that blends their many talents with healthcare’s biggest needs.

 OT Month graphic promoting non-clinical occupational therapy jobs